lichen-community-systems/Flocking/README.md

     });

-If you need to manage the Environment's list of synths manually, you can use the methods provided by the flock.nodeList _grade_.
+If you need to manage the Environment's list of synths manually, you can use the methods provided by the flock.nodeListComponent _grade_.

 To add a synth to the head of the graph so that it will be evaluated first: